We found 6 providers with an interest in gastrointestinal problems and who accept Silver Compass Balanced 4500 near

 All Interests: Bone Marrow Aspiration, Colon Cancer, Cancer, Lymphoma, Head and Neck Cancer, Myeloma, Blood ...
 (Read more)

 Relevant Interests: , colon cancer

 All Interests: Bone Marrow Aspiration, Brain Cancer, Colon Cancer, Leukemia, Urologic Disorders, Cancer, Lymphoma, ...
 (Read more)

 Relevant Interests: , diarrhea, diverticular disease, colon cancer, Crohn's disease, hemorrhoids, bowel obstruction, colorectal cancer, appendicitis

-All Interests: Warts, Appendicitis, Incontinence, Laparoscopic Colectomy, Flexible Sigmoidoscopy, Colon Cancer, ...
+All Interests: Warts, Appendicitis, Incontinence, Hydrocelectomy, Laparoscopic Colectomy, Flexible Sigmoidoscopy, ...
 (Read more)

 Relevant Interests: , gastrointestinal problems (digestive disorders), colon cancer

 All Interests: Lung Biopsy, Breast Biopsy, Laparoscopic Colectomy, Cosmetic Surgery, Gallstones, Flexible ...
 (Read more)

-Dr. Mary Goswitz practices radiation oncology in Baytown, TX.
+Dr. Mary Goswitz is a radiation oncology specialist in Baytown, TX.
 Areas of expertise for Dr. Goswitz include bladder cancer, colon cancer, and breast cancer.
-She takes United Healthcare Choice, United Healthcare HSA, United Healthcare EPO, and more.
-She attended medical school at Tulane University School of Medicine.
+She is in-network for United Healthcare Choice, United Healthcare HSA, and United Healthcare EPO, as well as other insurance carriers.
+She graduated from Tulane University School of Medicine.
 She is affiliated with Houston Methodist.
-She is accepting new patients.
+She has an open panel.

 Relevant Interests: , colon cancer

 All Interests: Brain Cancer, Oral Cancer, Colon Cancer, Lymphoma, Head and Neck Cancer, Brain Tumor, Bladder ...
 (Read more)